What Is MRI-Guided Breast Biopsy?

 Who Benefits from MRI-Guided Breast Biopsy?

 MRI-guided breast biopsy is often the best procedure to use when the suspicious tissue was originally identified through an MRI, which sometimes makes abnormalities visible that are difficult to see via other imaging methods.

-An RMI Nurse Navigator will contact you prior to your appointment to discuss how to prepare.
+RMI will contact you prior to your appointment to discuss how to prepare.
 Generally, you can expect to wear a gown that RMI will provide.
-You should also inform us before scheduling your appointment if you have any metallic surgical implants or accidentally implanted metallic objects (for examples, see our general MRI page.)
+You should also inform us before scheduling your appointment if you have any metallic surgical implants or accidentally implanted metallic objects (for examples, see our general MRI page).
 You may need to remove any jewelry or accessories that could interfere with the radio waves.

 During the exam, you will lie face down on a table combined with the MRI unit.
 The table is designed with special openings in which the breasts are positioned for the exam.

 You will receive a local anesthetic to numb the breast so that you will feel little or no sensation when the biopsy needle is inserted.